The Root of His Evil: Publication history

 The 1951 Avon paperback edition entitled The Root of His Evil had its origins in an exchange between Cain and Collier’s literary editor Kenneth Littauer in 1938.
 Littaurer suggested that Cain write a contemporary version of the fairytale Cinderella, famously recorded by the Brothers Grimm.
 The original drafts were titled “A Modern Cinderella” while Cain was developing the narrative in the late 1930s.

 Written at a period of widespread labor unrest in the later years of the Great Depression, the story features a conflict between a millionaire industrialist and a union organizer, serving as a backdrop for Cain’s central theme: the struggle of a young woman to achieve control over her personal and professional life in a man’s world.
-Cain’s literary posture towards labor unions was largely informed by his commitment to individualism belies his positive descriptions of collective struggle in the story.
+Cain’s literary posture towards labor unions, largely informed by his commitment to individualism, belies his positive descriptions of collective struggle in the story.

 Cain completed “A Modern Cinderella” in November 1938, dictating the work to stenographer Sarah Goodwin, his only story recorded in this manner.

 Despite his high expectations for the serial, the major magazines in the country declined to purchase it.
 Cain had been cautioned by his spouse Elina Tyszecka that unflattering portrayals of organized labor and its leadership would hurt prospects for the sale of work in an era of high union membership.
-Even after Cain made a number of revisions “A Modern Cinderella”, it was never published by any literary journal.
+Even after Cain made a number of revisions, “A Modern Cinderella” was never published by any literary journal.

-The fortunes for Cain’s work changed abruptly when his agent James Geller sold the property to Universal Pictures for $17,500 in November.
+The fortunes for Cain’s work changed abruptly when his agent James Geller sold the property to Universal Pictures for $17,500 that same month.

-Not until 1951 did Cain see his work published in print, when Avon press agreed to offer it as a paperback as a novel, with the title changed to The Root of His Evil.
+Not until 1951 did Cain see his work published in print, when Avon press agreed to offer it in paperback as a novel, with the title changed to The Root of His Evil.

 Structure and theme

 Cain’s female protagonist, Carrie Selden, presents an “interesting variation” on the leading character in his 1941 novel Mildred Pierce.
 Significantly, Cain tells her story through the voice of Carrie, distinguishing it from his third-person portrayal of Mildred Pierce.

 Like protagonist Mildred Pierce, Carrie Selden rises from waitress to that of a high-functioning entrepreneur with tremendous business acumen.
 In this sphere, she surpasses her husband and his male associates.
 Literary critic and novelist David Madden observes: “Both are waitresses for a time, both have weak husbands and are pursued by seemingly strong lovers.
 They are forced, because of male weakness or insufficiency, to make good in the male world, even to best the man.”
 Cain’s “Cinderella” bears some resemblance to the Carrie Meeber in Theodore Dreiser’s Sister Carrie (1900)—the identical name was not accidental—in their mutual desire for wealth and recognition.
 David Madden comments on the fairy tale theme:

-Cain also introduces an “ Oedipal element into the story concerning the relationship between Grant and his mother, the still youthful Agnes, who exerts a powerful, quasi-sexual control over her son.
+Cain also introduces an Oedipal element into the story concerning the relationship between Grant and his mother, the still youthful Agnes, who exerts a powerful, quasi-sexual control over her son.